Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Introduction

-The main questions about adversarial attacks for VAEs are how they could be formulated and how they could be prevented. \cite{Gondim-Ribeiro2018-cu} propose to minimize the KL-divergence between an adversarial input and a target input to learn an adversarial attack for the standard VAE model. \cite{kuzina2021adv} show that similar strategy can be used to attack hierarchical VAEs.
-To counteract the adversarial attacks, \cite{Willetts2019-mu} suggest using a modified VAE objective, $\beta$-TCVAE, that increases VAE robustness, especially when coupled with the hierarchical structure.
-Further, \cite{camuto2021towards} show that $\beta$-VAEs tend to be more robust to adversarial attacks in terms of the $r$-metric proposed therein. \cite{barrett2021certifiably} show that the adversarial robustness can be achieved by constraining the Lipschitz constant of the encoder and the decoder. \cite{Cemgil2019-vn, cemgil2020autoencoding} introduce modifications in the VAE framework that allow for better robustness against the adversarial attacks on downstream classification tasks.
-In our work, we test both $\beta$-VAE, $\beta$-TCVAE and a hierarchical VAE and propose a defence strategy that significantly improves robustness against attacks on the encoder and the downstream classification task.
+The main questions about adversarial attacks for VAEs are mainly focused on how they could be formulated and alleviated.
+In \cite{Gondim-Ribeiro2018-cu}, it is proposed to minimize the KL-divergence between an adversarial input and a target input to learn an adversarial attack for the vanilla VAE.
+Further, in \cite{kuzina2021adv}, it is shown that a similar strategy can be used to attack hierarchical VAEs.
+To counteract the adversarial attacks, the authors of \cite{Willetts2019-mu} suggest using a modified VAE objective, namely, $\beta$-TCVAE, that increases VAE robustness, especially when coupled with a hierarchical structure.
+It was shown in \cite{camuto2021towards} that $\beta$-VAEs tend to be more robust to adversarial attacks in terms of the $r$-metric proposed therein.
+The authors of \cite{barrett2021certifiably} presented that the adversarial robustness can be achieved by constraining the Lipschitz constant of the encoder and the decoder. \cite{cemgil2020autoencoding, Cemgil2019-vn} introduced modifications in the VAE framework that allow for better robustness against the adversarial attacks on downstream classification tasks.
+In our work, we consider $\beta$-VAE, $\beta$-TCVAE and a hierarchical VAE, and outline a defence strategy that improves robustness to attacks on the encoder and the downstream classification task.
 The proposed method is applied during inference and, therefore, can be combined with other known techniques to get more robust latent representations.

-The adversarial attack on VAE is usually formulated as an additive perturbation $\varepsilon$ of the real data point $\rvx^r$ so that the resulting point is perceived by the model as if it is a totally different image (either during reconstruction or in the downstream classification task).
-In Figure \ref{fig:toy_exaple}, we depict an example of the attack on the encoder: the reference point $\rvx^r$ and the adversarial point $\rvx^a$ are almost indistinguishable, but they are encoded into different places in the latent space.
+An adversarial attack on a VAE is usually formulated as an additive perturbation $\varepsilon$ of the real data point $\rvx^r$ so that the resulting point is perceived by a model as if it is a totally different image (either during reconstruction or in the downstream classification task) \cite{Gondim-Ribeiro2018-cu}.
+In Figure \ref{fig:toy_exaple}, we depict an example of an attack on the encoder.
+The reference point $\rvx^r$ and the adversarial point $\rvx^a$ are almost indistinguishable, but they are encoded into different regions in the latent space.
 As a result, their reconstructions also differ significantly.